tbedford/Website-Test/source/about.md

 ## Current employment

-I'm a contract technical writer, specializing in writing docs for software developers.
+I'm a technical writer, specializing in writing docs for software developers.

+## Past employment

 As a contract technical writer I've worked for ARM, Fotango, The Open University, Alfresco Software, and Cambridge Silicon Radio (now Qualcomm).

-## Past employment

-In the past I've been a technical writer for companies such as Criterion Software (now EA), Tao Group, Oracle(MySQL), Sun Microsystems(MySQL), and Alfresco Software.
+I've been a permanent technical writer for companies such as Criterion Software (now EA), Tao Group, Oracle(MySQL), Sun Microsystems(MySQL), and Alfresco Software.